KAIbutsu14/13-Reason-Why-Stickers/README.md

-13 Reason Why Sticker Set
-Whatsapp Stickers for 13 Reason Why fans
+Whatsapp Stickers for 13 Reason Why fans by me
-Original by me